kmsholcomb/docs-rackspace/doc/style-guide/alphabetical-terms.rst

        noun that it modifies.
    * - us
      - Restricted
      - Use first person judiciously.
-For more information, see `Write to the user by using second person and imperative mood
+For more information, see :ref:`write-to-the-user`.
-       <../basic-writing-guidelines.html#write-to-the-user-by-using-second-person-and-imperative-mood>`__.
    * - usable
      -
      - Use *usable* instead of *useable*.